 Just The Math Please

-If you spend $1,000 in your first three months with the card, you’ll earn a welcome bonus in the form of 10,000 bonus points.
+If you spend $1,000 in your first three months with the card, you’ll earn a welcome bonus offer in the form of 10,000 bonus points.
 You’ll also earn two points for every dollar you spend at supermarkets in the U.S., up to your first $6,000 in a given year.
 You’ll earn one point per dollar on all other purchases.

 Rates And Fees